AbbasIbrahiam2021/Physics_Simulations/README.md

 Some physics simulations written in Python and Javascript that was used to train an LLM

 Typically the script is structured as follows:
-1. Set up some array or tkinter/Three.js structure
+1. Set up some array or tkinter/Three.js environment
 2. Populate the environment with objects
 3. Build a routine which simulates some physical process, often by solving a partial differential equation